Residential FOG Prevention

 Instead of pouring used cooking oil down the drain, do the following to prevent sewer backups and recycle your FOG:

-Pour the cooled FOG into a compostable bag and place it in your Organics Cart for curbside collection.
+Soak up the cooled FOG with a napkin or paper towel, include it with your food waste, and place it in your Organics Cart for curbside collection.

 - Pour the cooled FOG into a sturdy container (such as a milk jug or coffee tin) and place it in your Mixed Waste Cart for curbside collection.